SEPTA’s Chestnut Hill East Line, which was shut down for construction in June, will remain closed longer than expected, transit officials said.

 Residents are encouraged to use the Chestnut Hill West Line or Route 23 bus to travel to and from Center City, according to the authority.

 SEPTA will continue running extra trains on Chestnut Hill West, with two morning and two afternoon rush hour trips between Tuesday, Sept.
 2, and Friday, Sept.
-5.
+5, officials said.

-The reduced service Chestnut Hill West schedule will go into effect Saturday, Sept.
-6. CHW is one of five Regional Rail lines slated to be eliminated in January – if no additional funding arrives – as part of SEPTA’s second round of cuts.
+Chestnut Hill West is one of five Regional Rail lines that could be eliminated in January – if no additional funding arrives – as part of SEPTA’s second round of cuts.